floydhub/floyd-docs/docs/guides/run_a_job.md

 $ floyd run "echo 'Hello, world!'"
 ```

-Most commonly, you'll be kicking off a Pyton script in your `[COMMAND]` with something like:
+Most commonly you'll be kicking off a Python script with your `[COMMAND]`, with
+something like this:

 ```
 $ floyd run "python train.py"